tolitius/stater/smsio/README.md

 # smsio

-Sending SMS messages via HTTP with Twilio API
+Sending SMS messages via HTTP with [Twilio](https://github.com/owainlewis/twilio)

 This app demonstrates how a state can be just a funciton as well as how states can be swapped for testing.